 Disorders of Consciousness

-- Arousal is primarily governed by the ascending reticular activating system (ASAS) located in the pons and midbrain tegmentum.
+- Arousal is primarily governed by the ascending reticular activating system (ARAS) located in the pons and midbrain tegmentum.

-- The ASAS has output to the reticular nucleus of the thalamus.
+- The ARAS has output to the reticular nucleus of the thalamus.

 Definitions of states of consciousness